kubernetes/community/contributors/design-proposals/admission_control_extension.md

     // Operations is the list of operations this hook will be invoked on - Create, Update, or *
     // for all operations.
 Defaults to '*'.
     Operations []string
-    // Resources are the resource names this hook should be invoked on. '*' is all resources.
+    // Resources are the resources this hook should be invoked on. '*' is all resources.
     Resources []string
     // Subresources are the list of subresources this hook should be invoked on. '*' is all resources.
     Subresources []string